oskarth/praxis/README.md

 finished, ish (no AI), but it took me closer to ~3h.
 A lot of this was spent on setup tasks that I'll get better at with practice, though.
 Main thing missing here is execution speed, and possibly an AI.*

+*October 1, 2015.
+Bingo time in Clojure.
+Took ~2-3h, which is, again, too much.
+Need to get better at manipulating collection, defining and testing interfaces.
+OK code, but far from optimal for problem.
+Discrepency in one answer; unclear why.*